.257 Roberts

 The .257 Roberts, also known as .257 Bob, is a medium-powered .25 caliber rifle cartridge.
-It has been described as the best compromise between the low recoil and flat trajectory of smaller calibers such as the 5 mm (.22 in) and 6 mm (.24 in), and the higher energy but harder recoil of larger popular hunting calibers, such as the 7 mm (.28 in) family and the popular 7.62 mm (.30 in).
+It has been described as the best compromise between the low recoil and flat trajectory of smaller calibers such as the 5 mm (.22 in) and 6 mm (.24 in), and has more energy, but is harder recoiling, similar to larger hunting calibers, such as the 7 mm (.28 in) and 7.62 mm (.30 in).

-Nominal bullet diameter of the .257 Roberts is .257 inches.
+Nominal bullet diameter of the .257 Roberts is .257 inches (6.5 mm).
 The .257 Roberts uses the same caliber bullets as .250 Savage or the more powerful .25-06 Remington.
-Barrel rifling diameter, from which calibers derive their designations, is 0.250 in or 6.35 mm.
+Barrel rifling diameter, from which calibers derive their designations, is 0.250 inches (6.35 mm).

 History

 Many cartridge designers in the 1920s were creating various 6.35 mm (.25 in) caliber cartridges.
 Due to the availability of inexpensive Mauser actions, the 7×57mm Mauser case was a common choice, having near ideal volume capacity for the "quarter-bore" (0.25 in; 6.35 mm) using powders available at that time.
 Ned Roberts is usually credited with being the designer for this cartridge.
 Eventually, in 1934, Remington Arms chose to introduce their own commercial version of such a cartridge, and although it was not the exact dimensions of the wildcat made by Roberts, they called it the ".257 Roberts".

 From its introduction until the appearance of 6 mm cartridges such as .243 Winchester and 6mm Remington, it was a very popular general purpose cartridge.
 Today, although surpassed in popularity by other cartridges, it lives on with bolt-action rifles being available from some major manufacturers.